s-panferov/skima/README.md

 Tag<"div", (ClassName, Tag<"html", &'static str>)>
 ```

-As you can see, the library does not do any type erasure, we are not building a shapeless tree like other libraries do.
-Instead we are building a statically-known type and this enables some interesting optimizations:
+As you can see, the library does not do any type erasure or heap allocation.
+Instead, we rely on Rust's [tuples](https://doc.rust-lang.org/rust-by-example/primitives/tuples.html) and native types like `Option` to build complex anonymous structures that represent your UI.
+We are not building a shapeless tree like other libraries do, instead we are building a statically-known tree and this enables some interesting optimizations:

 1. We are not using any virtual DOM to make it work.
 Because we can guarantee that we return the same type every time, we can just rely on a pre-defined set of rules to update the tree.